 It is not clear how the dietary score for diabetes impacted the assumptions and therefore results, but the team “created a low diabetes risk score as a diet low in trans fat and glycaemic load and high in cereal fiber and the ratio of polyunsaturated to saturated fat.”
 What the ratio of two fats, which nature can put naturally in foods in different proportions and man can put very unnaturally in foods in different proportions has to do with the risk of diabetes I do not know.

 5) The final point to make, as is the case with all presentation of numbers from studies to achieve maximum impact (and likelihood of media reporting) is that there are lies, damned lies and statistics.
 If you buy two lottery tickets each week, I can halve your chance of winning by allowing you only to buy one.
-Your odds of winning are now (for example) one in fourteen million instead of one in seven million – still absolutely naff all.
+Your odds of winning are now (for example) one in fourteen million instead of two in fourteen million – still absolutely naff all.
 However I have halved your chance of winning.
 Imagine I halved your ‘chance’ of developing diabetes in a similar, playing with numbers, kind of way…

 Let’s take some actual numbers from Table 2 as an example: